thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-06-28-how-art-programs-drive-innovation-thoughtworks.markdown

 Further, the continued expansion of Thoughtworks Arts' partner network continually injects fresh viewpoints into our internal and external discourse.

 {% include image file='three-pillars.png' class='no-border'
-   caption='The \'three pillars\' of Thoughtworks' %}
+   alt='The \'three pillars\' of Thoughtworks: sustainable business, software excellence and social justice' caption='The \'three pillars\' of Thoughtworks' %}

 At Thoughtworks we are committed to our [pillar of social justice](https://www.thoughtworks.com/social-justice), supported by the deeply-held conviction of employees across the company.
 We continue to engage with progressive individuals and organizations, allowing employees to contribute their skills.
 Thoughtworks Arts reinforces this arrangement, with employees contributing their skills to exploration of new and unexpected social impacts of emerging technologies.